halmd-org/halmd/doc/packages.rst

 This guide describes an easy way of installing all packages required for HALMD, so you, a novice HALMD user, may continue right away to installing HALMD itself.
-To find out more about the packages used by HALMD, see the :ref:`prerequisites`.
+To find out more about the packages used by HALMD, see :ref:`prerequisites`.

 Quick Start Guide
 -----------------